 Ok.
 Crank’s Ridge it’s a weird name for a place in Uttarakhand?
-Or so I thought before I chanced upon a wiki article few years ago about a trippy place in the hills of Kumaon in our own UK aka Uttarkhand aka Uttaranchal.
-After that I forgot about the place for some while before chance allowed me to make a quick escape over one hot april weekend in Delhi.
+Or so I thought before I chanced upon a wiki article a few years ago about a trippy place in the hills of Kumaon in our own UK, aka Uttarkhand, aka Uttaranchal.
+After that, I forgot about the place for some while before chance allowed me to make a quick escape over one hot April weekend in Delhi.

 Two of my friends gave me company on this trip; one of them had flown down from Bombay.
-For a weekend trip, that’s how desperate times get for us to go for such a small trip even if meant a relief of only few days.
-And secretly we were convincing ourselves of making a documentary about the place so famous for so many years since the 1960’s.
-We never made the movie (why is a long story, don’t ask) but we did manage to have an awesome time.
+For a weekend trip, that’s how desperate times get for us to go for such a short trip even if meant a relief of only a few days.
+And secretly we were convincing ourselves of making a documentary about the place so famous for so many years since the 1960s.
+We never made the movie (why is a long story, don’t ask), but we did manage to have an excellent time.

-Once my friend from Bombay was in town we got on the famous Ranikhet Express to Kathogodam a small and last railway station after which one has to go through a 3-4 hour drive to almora in a bus/taxi.
+Once my friend from Bombay was in town, we got on the famous Ranikhet Express to Kathogodam, a small and last railway station, after which one has to go through a 3-4 hour drive to Almora in a bus/taxi.
 The taxi guys usually charge 200-300 INR per person.
-Bus might be cheaper but never tried it.
-The ride is beautiful and one gets good views of the Kumaon Mountains all the way.
-Once in almora you’ll have to take another taxi/bus to travel further to Kasardevi or Kalimath the quaint villages the hills around which are famously called Cranks Ridge.
-One can drive down from Delhi/Dehradun as well depends on what kind of time you have and what trip you looking for.
+The bus might be cheaper but never tried it.
+The ride is beautiful, and one gets excellent views of the Kumaon Mountains all the way.
+Once in Almora, you’ll have to take another taxi/bus to travel further to Kasardevi or Kalimath, the quaint villages the hills around which are famously called Cranks Ridge.
+One can drive down from Delhi/Dehradun as well depends on what kind of time you have and what trip you are looking for at the time.

-There are quite a few home stays and guesthouses on both sides of the road from Kalimath towards Binsar.
+There are quite a few homestays and guesthouses on both sides of the road from Kalimath towards Binsar.
 Mohan’s and Dolma’s Guesthouse are quite good.
 Dolma’s is cheap accommodation but nice and clean.
-Mohan’s got a more experience centered where you got full glass windows in your rooms and fireplace with nice room service.
-It is more a resort kind of thing where as Dolma’s is nice and clean guest house run by peaceful Tibetan folks.
-If one wants to feel the local style of living there are quite a few home stays run by locals as well.
-They usually prefer backpackers who’d stay for longer amount of time as that means a continuous income but they will let out room for few days also.
+Mohan’s got a more experience centered where you got full glass windows in your rooms and fireplace with friendly room service.
+It is more a resort kind of thing whereas Dolma’s is a sweet and clean guest house run by peaceful Tibetan folks.
+If one wants to feel the local style of living, there are quite a few homestays run by locals as well.
+They usually prefer backpackers who’d stay for a more extended amount of time, as that means a continuous income, but they will let out a room for a few days also.

-We stayed at dolma’s and enjoyed all the Tibetan food they served.
+We stayed at Dolma’s and enjoyed all the Tibetan food they served.
 There is a Tibetan monastery round the corner.
-One can go to the Kasardevi temple as well which is also near by from Dolma’s.
+One can go to the Kasardevi temple as well, which is also nearby from Dolmas.
 Though one will have to climb around 100 or steps to go to the temple.
 You can climb further 50 steps or so to the Shiva temple at the top of the hillock from where one can view sun setting on Almora city.
 You can spend 3-4 days soaking in the good old vibes and breathing the fresh mountain air.
-If you are the restless type who need to go out somewhere and see many places then you can drive to the Binsar Wildlife Sanctuary which is around 35kms from Kalimath or you can go to Jageshwar to see the old and rustic shiva temples dating back to 9th-13th century A.D. quite a site they are.
-This temple town is near a dense Deodar forest with beautiful, long and ancient trees keeping guard of the adobe of Shiva.
+If you are the restless type who need to go out somewhere and see many places, then you can drive to the Binsar Wildlife Sanctuary which is around 35kms from Kalimath, or you can go to Jageshwar to see the old and rustic shiva temples dating back to 9th-13th century A.D. quite a site they are.
+This temple town is near a dense Deodar forest with beautiful, large, and ancient trees keeping guard of the adobe of Shiva.

 We clicked a lot of pictures (see above), attempted to shoot the documentary and pig out in Mohan’s café.
-It has become famous now and expensive as well, but the service and food is awesome.
+It has become famous now and expensive as well, but the service and food are incredible.
 Documentary movie notwithstanding we manage to have one hell of time which all 3 of us needed at the time.
-I have gone to Crank’s ridge more than 3-4 times since and every time I have felt the need of staying more.
-A lot has changed since my first trip, some if it has made it more commercialized and some of it has made it more accessible.
-Baba’s café up the road after Mohan’s is a nice addition.
-Its run by Baba who is a warm and affectionate fellow married to a German woman and has a beautiful daughter.
-Its almost like you are in their house sitting in the kitchen, chit chatting and drinking a piping hot ginger lemon tea.
+I have gone to Crank’s ridge more than 3-4 times since, and every time I have felt the need to stay more.
+A lot has changed since my first trip, some of it has made it more commercialized, and some of it has made it more accessible.
+Baba’s café up the road after Mohan’s is an excellent addition.
+It is run by Baba, who is a warm and affectionate fellow married to a German woman and has a beautiful daughter.
+Its almost like you are in their house sitting in the kitchen, chit-chatting and drinking a piping hot ginger lemon tea.

 Binsar Road, Kasardevi, Almora -263601